Rohang2005/Rohang2005/Readme.md

   </a>
 </h1>
 <p1>
-I'm an Artificial Intelligence and Machine Learning Enthusiastas well as a Developer, passionate about building intelligent systems with Python, Deep Learning, and LLMs.
+I'm an Artificial Intelligence and Machine Learning Enthusiast as well as a Developer, passionate about building intelligent systems with Python, Deep Learning, and LLMs.
 I'm actively involved in my university's technical community as President of the NVIDIA-Partnered F.A.S.T.
 Club.<br><br>
 My project experience is highly specialized, spanning from architecting a multi-agent framework for agronomic intelligence using Gemini to developing a hybrid CNN-BiLSTM model for speech-based distress detection.
 </p1>